Doping Control during the Games

 There are two types of testing: In-Competition Testing and Out-of-Competition Testing.
-In-Competition Testing refers to a period commencing 12 hours prior to the competition and finishing after the end of the competition, and the sample collection process related to said competition.
-Out-of-Competition Testig takes place at any period which is not within the In-Competition period.
+In-Competition Testing refers to a period commencing 12 hours prior to the competition and finishing after the end of the competition and the sample collection process related to the said competition.
+Out-of-Competition Testing takes place at any time outside the In-Competition period.

 The dope testing procedure is explained in this video.

-A specialist official is known as a Doping Control Officer (DCO).
-When blood samples are required, these will be taken by a specialist known as a Blood Collection Officer (BCO) who is a specially trained professional medical license holder.
+A specialist dope testing official is known as a Doping Control Officer (DCO).
+When blood samples are required, these will be taken by a specialist known as a Blood Collection Officer (BCO) who is a specially-trained professional medical license holder.

 A “chaperone” will notify an athlete who is selected for doping control, and will monitor all activities undertaken by the athlete until the sample collection process.
 At the Tokyo 2020 Games, volunteers will perform the role of chaperones.

-While chaperones do not hold any specialist qualifications, the DCO and the BCOare required to undergo lectures and training sessions provided by JADA and obtain authorised certification.
+While chaperones do not hold any specialist qualifications, the DCO and the BCO are required to undergo lectures and training sessions provided by the Japan Anti-Doping Agency (JADA) and obtain authorised certification.